Buying a Car in the Philippines: Comprehensive Guide for Smart Filipinos

 Tips for Buying a Brand New Car in the Philippines

 As said earlier, there is more to car purchasing other than choosing a car in a showroom and paying up either with cash or through an auto loan.
 You have to consider certain inevitable expenses that come with the car, such as parking, gas, insurance, monthly loan repayment, and regular maintenance, not to mention the sudden breakdown of air-conditioning and malfunctioning breaks.

-If you think you can handle these in addition to your usual monthly necessities, then you are ready for your first ride.
+You are ready for your first ride if you think you can handle these in addition to your usual monthly necessities.

 Tip #1: Make a checklist of what you want in a car.

-It is understandable to fall in love with the car at first sight suddenly.
+It is understandable to suddenly fall in love with the car at first sight.
 However, you must be realistic and choose the car that best fits your needs, especially if you already have kids.